-Register Value Direction Direction Description SPC_M2CMD 100 write only Executes a command for the card or data transfer M2CMD_CARD_RESET 1h Performs a ho ard and software reset of the card as explained further above M2CMD_CARD_WRITESETUP 2h Writes the cui rrent setup to the card without starting the hardware.
-This command may be useful if changing some gs like clock frequency and enabling outputs.
+Register Value Direction Description SPC_M2CMD 100 write only Executes a command for the card or data transfer M2CMD_CARD_RESET 1h Performs a har rd and software reset of the card as explained further above M2CMD_CARD_WRITESETUP 2h Writes the curr internal setting rent setup to the card without starting the hardware.
+This command may be useful if changing some is like clock frequency and enabling outputs.
 M2CMD_CARD_START 4h Starts the card with all selected settings.
-This command automatically writes all settings to the card if any tings has been changed since the last one was written.
-After card has been started none of the settings a changed while the card is running.
+This command automatically writes all settings to the card if any of the set- tings has been changed since the last one was written.
+After card has been started none of the settings can be changed while the card is running.
 M2CMD_CARD_ENABLETRIGGER 8h The trigger detection is enabled.
-This command can be either send together with the start command immediately or in a second call after some external hardware has been started.
+This command can be either send together with the start command to enable trig immediately or in a second call after some external hardware has been started.
 M2CMD_CARD_FORCETRIGGER 10h This command forces a trigger even if none has been detected so far.
-Sending this command togethe command is similar to using the software trigger.
-M2CMD_CARD_DISABLETRIGGER 20h The trigger de When starting etection is disabled.
-All further trigger events are ignored until the trigger detection is again enabled. g the card the trigger detection is started disabled.
-M2CMD_CARD_STOP 40h Stops the current run of the card.
+Sending this command together with the sta command is similar to using the software trigger.
+M2CMD_CARD_DISABLETRIGGER 20h The trigger detection is disabled.
+All further trigger events are ignored until the trigger detection is again enabled.
+When starting the card the trigger detection is started disabled.
+M2CMD_CARD_STOP 40h Stops the curre ent run of the card.
 If the card is not running this command has no effect.